The Encyclopaedia of Islam (2nd edition), provides authoritative information and scholarly entries about the Middle East and the Islamic world.

 Provides the Cambridge Histories series online that covers ancient to modern history.

-Historical Abstracts is the principal resource to find citations to academic articles on world history (except the US and Canada) from the 15h century to the present.
+Find citations to academic articles on world history (except the U.S. and Canada), from the 15h century to the present.

 Features reference content and commentary by scholars in areas such as global Islamic history, concepts, people, practices, politics, and culture.
 Provides a global view of Islam from earliest times to the present.